Turning Wine into Water?

 Either there is a Christian revival going on or there is not.
 The truth matters.

 Have you ever done YouGov?
 I have.
 I did it for a couple of years and it took that long to earn the £50 reward for countless surveys and a lot of personal data given away.
 You don’t get to choose which surveys you get.
 So, I question the official explanation.
-Either way, the Bible Society has had to retract its report, simply because if they hadn’t done so, I guess YouTube would have.
+Either way, the Bible Society has had to retract its report, simply because if they hadn’t done so, I guess YouTube would have gone public.

-So, the Bible Society has retracted the report, all but apologised for the misleading information, and now I have to consider whether I will unpublish my book ‘Christian Revival, UK’, which relies partly on this information.
+So, the Bible Society has retracted the report, all but apologised for the seemingly misleading information, and now I have to consider whether I will unpublish my book ‘Christian Revival, UK’, which relies partly on this information.
 Premier, the main UK Christian media outlet now ‘regrets’ carrying reports about the Quiet Revival.
 The editor is telling us all not to even mention the words ‘Quiet Revival’ again.
 Humanists UK are, they say ‘vindicated’.
 They say there is no Christian revival and (by the way)… no God (obs).
 But in reality, there is, at least, a loving God.

 I don’t want to support anything misleading.
-My whole raison d'etre and modus operandi is to stop misleading things from happening.
+My whole raison d'etre is to stop misleading things from happening.
 The pen is mightier than the sword, yes?
 I care about the truth.
 Here is a link to the Bible Society FAQs of what is going on here.
 I’m not going to complicate this - there is either a Christian Revival happening here in the West or there is not.
 It’s kind of important.
 It’s not just the UK.
 I would like to know the truth.

 What should I do?
 Should I also unpublish my book because the Bible Society has retracted its report?
 Please let me know.